Gastroparesis: improving digestive motility through root cause resolution

 What foods help heal gastroparesis?

-Gastroparesis is a condition where the muscles of the stomach do not function properly and food can sit in the stomach for too long, so eating small amounts of easily digested foods can help.
+Gastroparesis is a condition where the muscles of the stomach don’t function properly, so food can sit in the stomach for too long.
+Eating small amounts of easily digested foods is often best.

 Can anorexia cause gastroparesis?